 |Value for Money||Cheap pricing plans and the option to build an online store.||Relatively expensive pricing plans, but you get a lot of quality for your money – both in the design and features.|

 Now we’ve compared GoDaddy and Squarespace in more detail, you can see there’s a lot more to set them apart than just speed and design.
-GoDaddy’s cheapest plan is less than half the price of Squarespace’s – but Squarespace’s plentiful and well-built features mean you get as much bang for your buck.
+GoDaddy’s cheapest plan is a couple of dollars cheaper than Squarespace’s – but Squarespace’s plentiful and well-built features mean you get as much bang for your buck.

 Looking deeper still, Squarespace has better SEO capabilities than GoDaddy, and is better equipped for online selling, if this is something you want to try in the future.
 The Squarespace help and support is also noticeably stronger.
 All in all, Squarespace is our winner – unless time is truly of the essence.